ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 1. Go to this [link](https://repo1.maven.org/maven2/org/apache/jackrabbit/vault/vault-cli/3.4.4/) and download the FileVault zip and extract it your favorite location.

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

-2. Now go to this [link](https://plugins.jetbrains.com/plugin/7328-intellivault) and download the IntelliVault.jar file
+2. Now go to this [link](https://plugins.jetbrains.com/plugin/7328-intellivault) and download the IntelliVault.jar file.

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

 3. Go to IntelliJ IDEA and File :arrow_right: Settings... :arrow_right: Plugins :arrow_right: Settings icon :arrow_right: Install Plugin from Disk... :arrow_right: Apply :arrow_right: OK.
 <img src='../media/aem-install-intellivault.jpg' alt='AEM Install IntelliVault' style="display: block; margin-left: auto; margin-right: auto;">

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

 4. Once done, restart the IDE.

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

 5. Go to File :arrow_right: Settings... :arrow_right: Tools :arrow_right: IntelliVault and configure as show in the below screenshot.
 "Vault Directory" is the path for zip file that you downloaded in step #1.
 <img src='../media/aem-vault-config.jpg' alt='AEM Vault Config' style="display: block; margin-left: auto; margin-right: auto;">

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

 6. Now, to test your installation, go to ```~/ui.apps/src/main/content/jcr_root/apps/aemtutorials/clientlibs``` :arrow_right: IntelliVault :arrow_right: Pull from CRX... and follow the instructions on the screen.
 <img src='../media/aem-vault-sync.jpg' alt='AEM Vault Sync' style="display: block; margin-left: auto; margin-right: auto;">

+<p style='margin-top: 40px; margin-bottom: 40px;'></p>

-If everything is working as expected up to this point, then you should pat yourself on the back :ok_hand:.
+If everything is working as expected up to this point, then you should pat yourself on the back :clap:.
 You have set up your AEM development environment in local.
-Congratulations :clap:!
+Congratulations!

 ## Conclusion
 Phew! it was a long post :weary:.
 We battled our way to set up an AEM development environment in this post.

 I have pushed this project on the GitHub — [AEM Tutorials](https://github.com/ani03sha/AEM-Tutorials).
 You can refer to it in case you miss something.
-Also, if you like the post then fork it, star it and contribute into it.
+Also, if you like the post then fork it, star it and contribute to it.

 I would love to hear your thoughts on this post and would like to have suggestions from you to make this post better.